I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The attack on liquor gathered momentum and led to the 18th Amendment to the U.S. Constitution of December 1917; this banned the “manufacture, sale, or transportation of intoxicating liquors for beverage purposes.”
 This led to the National Prohibition Act, which authorized the enforcement of the 18th Amendment and came into effect in January 1920.
 The legislation is more popularly named the Volstead Act after Congressman Andrew Volstead who sponsored it.

-The act was a dismal failure and succeeded only in moving the liquor trade out of the hands of legitimate business and into the waiting arms of criminal gangs.
+The act was a dismal failure and succeeded only in moving the liquor trade out of the hands of legitimate businesses and into the waiting arms of criminal gangs.

 Shipping Through Nassau